-Dr. Asberg is an Associate Professor in the Department of Psychology, and has taught at WCU since 2008 (tenured in 2014).
+Dr. Asberg is the department head for Psychology, and has taught at WCU since 2008 (tenured in 2014).
 She holds a PhD in clinical psychology from the University of Central Florida, and completed her pre-doctoral internship in the Adult Inpatient/DBT-SUD Outpatient track at Yale University School of Medicine (2007-08).
 Broadly, Dr. Asberg's research centers around stress and resilience in the aftermath of trauma (e.g., child maltreatment and other adverse childhood experiences), and the research aims to improve our understanding of variables (moderators, mediators) that may influence outcomes.

 Abnormal Psychology; Child & Adolescent Psychopathology; Adolescent Development; Senior Seminar; Intro to Therapy/Empirically Supported Treatments; Cognitive Behavioral Therapy; Thesis; Directed Study